ryogrid/nostrp2p/README.md

   - NAT transparent overlay has been implented
   - Posting to overlay NW has been implemented
   - REST I/F using JSON text as serialized format has been implemented (TEMPORAL)
-  - Simple client has been implemented with flutter
+  - Simple client has been implemented with Flutter
   - Event data persistence has been implemented (only server now)
   - No signature validation
-  - No reply featue

 ## Current Implemented Features with Nostr Client (Not NostrP2P Client) Using a Protcol Bridge Server
 - Please read [this](https://gist.github.com/ryogrid/5080ff36b6786902d40bb4b91de0766e#file-nostrp2p_demo_v3_procedure-md)